bnb-chain/zkbnb/docs/protocol.md

 #### Description

-This is a layer-1 transaction and is used for full exit nfts from the layer-2 to the layer-1.
+This is a layer-1 transaction and is used for full exit NFTs from the layer-2 to the layer-1.

-#### Onchain operation
+#### On-Chain operation

 ##### Size